sQu4rks/intro_to_programmability/sessions/rest_fundamentals/what_is_REST.md

 With the theory taken care of, lets have a look at how we can explore REST APIs using a graphical interface called *Postman*.

+> :rocket: If you want to know more about the theory behind REST APIs you can have a look at the [REST API Theoretical Deep Dive](../extras/rest_theory/Readme.md) session.

 <div align="right">

    [Prev](what_is_an_api.md) - [Next](postman.md)